 Mobility Worldwide is not wed to just this particular model of machine.
 Besides raising funds for building Mobility vehicles, some affiliates collect other used mobility devices such as canes, foldable walkers, crutches, and wheelchairs.
 Even if they need minor repairs/replacement parts, we receive and send them on to one of our distribution partners, Hope Haven International Ministries, in Iowa.
 They refurbish used mobility devices and distribute along with our Mobility Carts in over 100 countries to date.

 Our goal is the Gift of Mobility for all of God’s people in need.
 We will cooperate and share with anyone working toward that goal.
 We seek to involve lay persons in the Church as major servants in this mission.
 We want to work with all groups, religious or secular and seek to provide mobility first for those in greatest need and with least resources.
-We are open to serve and work with those whose lord is not Jesus.

 - STURDY, in order to provide services for the rider for many years